splitio/cloudflare-workers-template/README.md

 4. Update your `account_id` in the `wrangler.toml` file.
 You can get it from the Cloudlfare dashboard or running `wrangler dev`.

-5. Update your `apiKey` in `src/index.ts` with your Split server-side API key.
-You can get it from the [Split Web console](https://help.split.io/hc/en-us/articles/360019916211-API-keys).
+5. Update your `sdkKey` in `src/index.ts` with your Split server-side SDK key.
+You can get it from the [Split user interface](https://help.split.io/hc/en-us/articles/360019916211-API-keys).

 6. Deploy your worker, locally with `wrangler dev` or in Cloudflare with `wrangler publish`.